clarenceb/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 4. Now kick-off the full CI/CD pipeline by making an edit to the service-tracker-ui frontend code in the Azure DevOps code repo.

+#### Extra credit

+Create a second release stage called "uat" that deploys into a separate namespace, also with the name "uat".

+* The "uat" stage should have a manual pre-approval condition before deploying
+* You can add yourself as the approver.

 #### Next Lab: [Networking](../../networking/README.md)

 ## Troubleshooting / Debugging